 Well, that said, I've been pretty spoiled so far.
 I've been doing bubbles for twenty years now in places other than the swimming pool or the Channel...
 As a result, I've become addicted to faraway seas, tropical waters with lots of fish, the fabulous sites of the Coral Triangle... 😍

 So inevitably, after having spent a whole summer in France, dry and without any change of surroundings for the very first time in years, I tell myself that it is perhaps the end of an era.

 We won't be travelling again anytime soon, in the next world.
 The coronavirus is still there.
-And it's going to be a long time coming.
-For Asia in general and Indonesia in particular (my favorite dive destination of all), it will likely not be this year. 😭
+And it may last for a while.
+For Asia in general and Indonesia in particular (my favorite dive destination of all), it likely won't be this year 2020. 😭

 At the beginning of September 2020, not all borders are closed to diving travellers from France, however.
 Several European and Mediterranean destinations are accessible, as well as French Polynesia, Egypt and Mexico for instance, for more distant destinations.
 But you still have to prove that you have a clean bill of health, with a recent health survey or PCR test.